CAREERS & ENTERPRISE

 - Contact with the world of work through participation in work experience, Destination Days and other planned activities such as the biennial Careers Fair.

 At Key Stage 3 pupils are introduced to careers by investigating the world of work and preparing to make choices.
 They will be prepared for their option choices through the tutor programme and their dedicated PHSE lessons.
-Students also have access to Mr Brewster our independent careers advisor.
-By the end of Year 9 the students will have completed a programme of self-awareness including the use of Fast Tomato, an on line investigative tool.
+Students also have access to Mrs Watson our independent careers advisor.
+By the end of Year 9 the students will have completed a programme of self-awareness including the use of Morrisby, an online investigative tool.
 This together with their PSHE lessons will form the start of their investigation of the world of work.
 Issues such as stereotyping will be considered.

 Students in Year 11 will look at the job market and the changing world of work together with the financial aspects of working.
 Students will also undertake a period of Work Experience during Year 11.